You may have claims if Sterling Jewelers (Kay Jewelers or Jared Galeria) enrolled you for a credit card or credit product without consent.

 Velocity Investments lawsuits are common in Pennsylvania.
-Velocity is a debt buyer that files many types of collection lawsuits, including credit card lawsuits, personal loan lawsuits, and other consumer debt lawsuits.
-In our experience, Velocity Investments usually can’t prove the cases it files.
-That means consumers have a high chance of winning a Velocity lawsuit.
+Velocity is a debt buyer that files many types of collection lawsuits, including credit card lawsuits, personal loan lawsuits, and other debt lawsuits.
+Velocity usually can’t prove the cases it files.
+That means you have a high chance of winning a Velocity Investments lawsuit.

-If you’re getting sued by Velocity Investments, visit our debt defense page to learn how we can help you.
-We don’t charge fees unless we win, and we refund any advance fees if we lose.
-To get a free case review from our debt defense attorney, fill out our free case review form.
+If you’re getting sued by Velocity Investments, call us for help.
+We charge flat fees and refund our fee if we lose.
+To get a free case review from our debt defense attorney, call us or complete our free case review form.

 Let us answer your debt defense questions:

 When consumer debt becomes severely delinquent, creditors often charge-off the account.
 Sometimes, they try to collect the account themselves.
 Other times, they sell the account to a third-party “debt buyer.”

 Velocity Investments is one of the “debt buyers” that purchases delinquent consumer accounts.
 Debt buyers like Velocity usually purchase old debt at steep discounts.
 The Federal Trade Commission (FTC) stated debt buyers paid 4 cents on the dollar for old debt and the Consumer Financial Protection (CFPB) stated one debt buyer paid 3 cents on the dollar for old debt.
 After Velocity buys debt at deep discounts, it attempts to collect debt for profit.

 In Pennsylvania, Velocity Investments sues hundreds of people each year.
 Throughout the whole United States, debt buyers like Velocity file hundreds of thousands of lawsuits each year.
 Velocity Investments files so many lawsuits for one reason: it wants to profit off bad debts.